 When Innovative Steam Technologies takes on a project, hundreds of design drawings and documents are generated.
-Storing and tracking the paper and electronic files cost time and money.
+Storing and tracking the paper and electronic documents cost time and money.
 Now, Innovative Steam Technologies (IST) (www.otsg.com), based in Cambridge, Ontario, Canada, has resolved the problems associated with tracking and storing these documents, and has achieved documentation workflow process improvements of 30% by implementing a document management system.

 IST manufactures efficient, cost-effective Once Through Heat Recovery Steam Generators (OTSGs) for the industrial and power generation markets.
 The company supplies and installs heat recovery steam generators to independent power producers around the world.

 The OTSG is IST’s solution to the limitations of traditional drum-type, heat recovery steam generators.
 The OTSG system converts feedwater into high-purity, superheated steam, and through the simplicity and versatility of the design achieves new levels of cost-effectiveness and performance, unmatched in the industry today.

 To achieve the same measure of cost-effectiveness and savings, IST recognized the need for a more efficient and effective process to reduce the cost, space, and the time spent on accessing, managing, tracking and storing the documents related to every project.
 The solution needed to perform an entire range of functions, including document routing, approval, control, distribution, and storage.

 IST’s management team selected a group of individuals at IST who were dedicated to define a document management process; the requirements of a system, and finding a solution.
 The solution had to be introduced virtually seamlessly into the existing environment, without interrupting IST’s tight daily schedule and operation.
 In early 1999, IST started a serious search for an document management system that would dramatically improve their internal design documentation processes.